 Why we love this recipe

-This side dish couldn’t be simpler, yet its bright, colorful, sweet and savory vibe adds so much to your plate.
-They’re ready in under 30 minutes and keep well in the fridge, so they’re great for batch cooking and meal prep.
+This side dish couldn't be simpler, yet its bright, colorful, sweet and savory vibe adds so much to your plate.
+These peppers:

-They go well with so many meals, from tacos to roast chicken to grain bowls.
+- Go well with so many meals, from tacos to roast chicken to grain bowls

 - Peel and halve the onion from root to tip, discarding ends.
 Then cut it into slices (also from root to tip).

-- Quarter the bell peppers and remove the inner white ribs and seeds, then slice the peppers.
+- Quarter the peppers and remove the inner white ribs and seeds, then slice the peppers.

 - 1 large yellow onion